 The following 1.5 princess ideal cut diamond comes from the brand name Tolkowsky, who actually created the ideal cut diamond.
 I actually have a Tolkowsky diamond engagement ring, but mine has a clarity of S12 and a color grade of F.

 But the Tolkowsky diamond I picked out of the loose diamond inventory was an I1 with a color grade of G, being near colorless.
 The cost of this diamond is $9,350.00 and it comes with an IGI certification.

 Just look at that clarity.
 So many dark inclusions through that diamond.
 And I clarity grade means your diamond will have more inclusions that are visible to the eye.
 An I clarity grade is a terrible grade for a diamond ring, especially anything over 1 carat.

-You'll learn very quickly that when it comes to diamond prices, brick and mortar stores like Jared, Zales, and Kay cost so much more than online stores like James Allen, Blue Nile, or Whiteflash.
+You'll learn very quickly that when it comes to diamond prices, brick and mortar stores like Jared, Zales, and Kay cost so much more than online stores like James Allen, Blue Nile, Whiteflash or Ritani.